3 Signs It's Time To Change Your Hookah Hose

 The dark leaf flavor profiles are a lot stronger and usually have a smokey back note that will easily take over a fresh hose, in comparison to my Starbuzz Geisha and Mighty Freeze mix, which don't have that smokey back note.

-One of my favorite items in the shop is the 5 or 10 pack of Nu-hoses because they’re super cheap and, even though they may not look as nice as my d-hose, I have 5-10 washable hoses.
+One of my favorite items in the shop is the 5-pack of Al Fakher disposable hoses because they’re super cheap and, even though they may not look as nice as my d-hose, I have 5 washable hoses to use.
 That goes a long way.

 So When Should You Change It?

-If you’re using a non-washable, I’d say as soon as you can if you plan on trying out different flavors.
+If you’re using a non-washable, I’d say replace it as soon as you can if you plan on trying out different flavors.

 Just remember to blow out the smoke at the end of your session; it’s like putting a dish back with food still on it and pulling it out to use a month later.
 Maybe not the same but you feel me.